Rail transport in Benin: Northern extension

 In 2005 it was proposed that Gaya, in Niger be connected to the railway network of Benin, with a planned completion date of 2018.
 The plans were reaffirmed in 2008, but construction did not begin until 2013.
 Some construction work was completed, but the project stalled in 2015 due to a legal challenge, from local Beninese company Petrolin, which had been awarded the original 2008 contract for the extension work, but had lost the contract in 2013 to the Bollore group, a company representing a public-private partnership.

 In March 2018 President Patrice Talon again re-assigned the contract, this time to a consortium from China, also authorising the anticipated further extension within Niger to Niamey; the estimated project cost had risen to USD$4 billion.
 Despite repeated setbacks, the project is continuing, and enjoys widespread regional support, as well as the strong personal backing of the President of Niger.

 Connections with Burkina Faso and Togo

 Further extension plans include connections to Burkina Faso and Togo.
+Due to a change in plans, the connection between from Benin and from Burkina Faso where were originally to be both 1000mm gauge are now to have a 1435mm-1000mm break of gauge at Niamey.